-The Grow Your Food Blog with Google Analytics and Top Organization Practices has already happened, but check back here soon for the opportunity to purchase the replay of this event!
+The Grow Your Food Blog with Google Analytics and Top Organization Practices has already happened, but here's your opportunity to get in on the action and purchase the replay of this event!

 You know Google Analytics (GA) has all the bells and whistles to take your food blog to another level, but are you confident in how to use it?
 Food Blogger and Google Analytics guru Brandi Crawford will show you how she's used GA to grow her food blog to over a million pageviews a month!